 Peru has a population of just over 29 million, the majority of which lives in urban areas.
 According to the 2007 census, 75.9 percent of the population is urbanized, leaving only a quarter of the population to occupy Peru’s rural areas.

 Many of Peru’s major cities are the capitals of their corresponding regions.
 These act as both administrative and commercial hubs, attracting rural workers who in turn swell the urban ranks.

 The following list of major Peruvian cities is ordered according to population.
-The population figures are from the 2007 census, the last major census in Peru.
+The population figures are from the 2007 census.

 For city altitudes, see Altitude Table for Peruvian Cities and Tourist Attractions.

 For the names given to people born in specific cities, see Demonyms of Peru.